keeps/dbptk-developer/.github/issue_template.md

-Short and descriptive example bug report title
+Title: use a short and descriptive example bug report title

 before starting: